-Lubricate all points indicated under the heading Lubrication Points, page 5-8.
+Lubricate all points indicated under the heading Lubrication Points.

-Lubricate the Boom Slides
+Lubricate the Boom Wear Pads

 - 1. Lower the boom and then extend it to its maximum out position. - 2.
 Engage the parking brake and shut off the engine. - 3.
 Clean the old lubricant from the booms. - 4.
-Apply bronze anti-seize, or equivalent, to the boom sliding surfaces (Figure 5-27) on the boom sections.
+Apply bronze anti-seize, or equivalent, to the boom sliding surfaces (Figure 5-29) on the boom sections.
+Only use a small amount of lubricant for best results. - 5.
+Align the boom access holes to gain access to the chain roller bracket and wear pad at the end of the boom telescope cylinder. - 6.
+Apply bronze anti-seize, or equivalent, to the inner boom surface in front of and behind the wear pad.
 Only use a small amount of lubricant for best results.
+Extend and retract the booms to distribute the lubricant along the slide path.